You Are Here :

-Sevenoaks U3A started in 1994 and has a membership of over 1000.
-(A brief history of Sevenoaks U3A).
+Sevenoaks U3A started in 1994 and currently has a membership of around 900 members and we have recorded ‘A brief history of Sevenoaks U3A - the first 20 years’.
 Our Members reside within Sevenoaks and its surrounding locality; members may join from other local U3As.

 Members are also members of the national body, the Third Age Trust.

 The Aims of Sevenoaks U3A